gvp-study/FCND-Estimation-CPP/FCND-Estimation-CPP.md

 PASS: ABS(Quad.Est.E.Pos) was less than 1.000000 for at least 20.000000 seconds
 ```

-## Tips and Tricks ##

- - When it comes to transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix

- - The [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) document contains a helpful mathematical breakdown of the core elements on your estimator

 ## Submission ##

 For this project, you will need to submit: